Knitting vs Crochet: Which is Easier? Which is Better?

 A final word on how to get started.
 I have a couple of tips I’d like to suggest.

 - Start by choosing a larger crochet hook and yarn.
 I would suggest a size 5 bulky weight yarn (something inexpensive that you don’t care very much about) and a size (L) 8.00 mm hook.
+Stay away from crochet thread and lace when you’re learning, this is more advanced.

 - Start by practicing chain after chain.
 Keep on going until you can make the chains approximately the same size and shape.
 Once you’re done rip it out.